AliSultanov2000/You-look-like/README.md

 As a result of the project, a model with a multilayer neural network architecture was obtained (the number of layers is optimal), which was trained on high-quality data and, as a result, has a high metric (accuracy) on test data.
 As well as a fully formed pipeline from image processing to the final prediction of the model.
-The model within the project was packaged in a Docker container for further use
+The model within the project was packaged in a Docker container for further use.